Testing on Campus

 Salve Regina has contracted with the Broad Institute to offer both asymptomatic and symptomatic testing on campus.
 The University is administering PCR tests, which are considered to be the most accurate and reliable method.
 Results are typically available in 24-48 hours.

 Asymptomatic surveillance testing is part of a layered approach to protecting the health and safety of our campus community.
 Throughout the spring semester, Salve Regina is administering up to 1,100 tests each week through our asymptomatic surveillance testing program.
 Undergraduate students will be tested at least once every two weeks.
 Testing is conducted on a random sample of the campus population based on the results of our daily Salve-Health screenings.

 Testing is conducted between 9 a.m. and 4 p.m.
 Sunday through Thursday in Gerety Hall, Room 103.
-If you are selected to participate in the testing program, you will receive an email from the COVID-19 Central Oversight Unit that will include the date and time for you to report to the testing site.
+When you are selected for testing, you will receive an email from the COVID-19 Central Oversight Unit with the date you must report to the testing site.
 Please make every effort to report for testing on your scheduled date.

 While COVID-19 affects people in different ways, symptoms may include:

 - Muscle or body aches

 - Congestion or runny nose

 Undergraduate students who are experiencing symptoms should make an appointment for evaluation and testing as soon as possible.
 During business hours (9 a.m. to 5 p.m.
 Monday through Friday), call Health Services at (401) 341-2904.
 Outside of business hours and on weekends, call the Office of Safety and Security at (401) 341-2325.

 All symptomatic evaluations and testing will take place at the respiratory clinic located at 51 Shepard Ave.
 Students who need immediate attention may be transported to Newport Hospital.